 Example: By embracing relationality, those in leadership positions within sports organisations recognise that individual identities are constructed within complex social contexts shaped by intersecting power relations.
-This understanding prompts leaders to challenge binary thinking and adopt a 'both' and' approach, acknowledging the multifaceted nature of identity and representation.
+This understanding prompts leaders to challenge binary thinking and adopt a 'both/and' approach, acknowledging the multifaceted nature of identity and representation.

 For example, rather than viewing diversity efforts as separate initiatives, leaders approach representation as intertwined with broader organisational goals.
+They recognise that addressing underrepresentation requires not only diversifying leadership but also fostering safe and inclusive environments that empower individuals from underrepresented groups.